linzhangUCA/4421tpl-odyssey/README.md

     - (1%) Start `rviz2`.
     > Launch this file on **your laptop**.
 7. **(2%)** Fill correct information in `package.xml` and `setup.py`.

+> - Create or reuse a ROS package to host following modules.
+Include/Upload the pakcage in this repository.
+> - Grader(s) will download your package to a computer with ROS 2 installed.
+Your package will be built and verified if all the executables and launch files are functional or not.
 #### Hints
 - Refer to [`homer_control`](https://github.com/linzhangUCA/homer/tree/main/homer_control) package.
   You can find examples for every step.